K0rgana/web-advcd/README.md

    export const db = getFirestore(app);
    ```

-> Now you can access the firebase anywhere in the project, by importing 'db'
+> Now you can access the Firebase anywhere in the project, by importing 'db'

-- If you created a separated file in the steps before you can import the file doing somenthing like this:
+- If you created a separated file in the steps before you can import the file doing something like this:

   ```js
   import { db } from '../../util/firebaseConfig';